knightsUCF/SC/Outline.md

 10. Taken together, our analysis identified all known major vascular cell types at the injury site, including previously undescribed tip cell molecular and temporal profiles.

-<h3> Summary of Cellular interactions via angiopoietin and VEGF signaling during angiogenesis </h3>
+<h3> Cellular interactions via angiopoietin and VEGF signaling during angiogenesis </h3>

 1) To gain insight into mechanisms of cellular interactions during angiogenesis after SCI, we adapted CellPhoneDB15 to calculate “interaction scores” based on the average expression levels of a ligand and its receptor between two cells (Fig. 5a).
 We focused on angiopoietin (Angpt) and vascular endothelial growth factor (Vegf) signaling due to their well-known roles in angiogenesis.
 The highest interaction score was detected between tip cells and endothelial cells along the Angpt2-Tie2 pathway at 1dpi (Fig. 5b).
 Expression analysis showed that Angpt2 is expressed most highly by tip cells at 1dpi followed by a gradual decrease over the next 7 days, and Tie2 (and Tie1) is expressed in endothelial cells at all time points (Fig. 5c).
 Interestingly, Angpt1 signaling to endothelial/tip cells shifted from VSMC at 1dpi to astrocytes at 3 and 7dpi (Fig. 5b).